Getting married in a civil ceremony

 - a fee for solemnisation of the marriage

-The fee for giving notice is £22 per notice form.
+The fee for giving notice is £22.00 per notice form.
 You will need a separate form for each person.

-|Monday to Friday 9.00 am to 5.00 pm||£36|
+|Monday to Friday, 9.00 am to 5.00 pm||£36.00|

-|Monday to Friday 5.00 pm to 8.00 pm||£162|
+|Monday to Friday, 5.00 pm to 8.00 pm||£162.00|

-|Saturday 9.00 am to 5.00 pm||£162|
+|Saturday, 9.00 am to 5.00 pm||£162.00|

-|Saturday after 5.00 pm, Sunday and Bank Holidays||£216|
+|Saturday after 5.00 pm, Sunday and bank holidays||£216.00|

-If you choose to marry at a Registrar’s office you will pay a fee, depending on when the marriage is due to take place and the marriage room you choose.
+If you choose to marry at a registrar’s office you will pay a fee, depending on when the marriage is due to take place and the marriage room you choose.

 You’ll need to speak to the relevant council to find out details of the above fees.
 The solemnisation fee is usually included in the amount charged.

-When the Registrar is content that there is no reason why the marriage can’t take place, a marriage schedule will be prepared from the information you have given in the marriage notice form.
+When the registrar is content that there is no reason why the marriage can’t take place, a marriage schedule will be prepared from the information you have given in the marriage notice form.

 No marriage can go ahead without a marriage schedule.

-The Registrar will make sure that the marriage schedule is available at the marriage ceremony for signature.
+The registrar will make sure that the marriage schedule is available at the marriage ceremony for signature.

-The marriage ceremony may only be conducted by a Registrar or Deputy Registrar who has been authorised by the Registrar General.
+The marriage ceremony may only be conducted by a registrar or deputy registrar who has been authorised by the Registrar General.

-The groom, best man (and ushers, if required) should arrive at the venue for the marriage at least 20 minutes before the ceremony.
+The groom, best man (and ushers, if needed) should arrive at the venue for the marriage at least 20 minutes before the ceremony.
 The bride and bridesmaids should arrive at least 10 minutes before.

-The Registrar will welcome everyone before the bride enters and give instructions about video recording and photography during the ceremony.
+The registrar will welcome everyone before the bride enters and give instructions about video recording and photography during the ceremony.

 Registering your marriage